BjoernKW/BrokenRepository/README.md

-# BrokenRepository
+# Git Command Line Tutorial
-Repository for showing several common Git problems and their respective solutions.
+Tutorial for showing several common Git problems and their respective solutions using the Git on the command line.